Fireplace Screensaver Simulator

 Glossary:

-- The combined spark, ember, and crackle pressure used by the note logic.
+- The combined spark, ember, and crackle pressure used by the hearth note logic.

 - Trail fade

-- How many recent frames remain visible as flame motion blur.
+- The number of previous frames that remain visible as motion blur.

 - Quality scale